-The decrease in accrued other expenses relates primarily to the payment of certain estimated taxes and accrued liabilities subsequent to January 31, 2004.
+The decrease in accrued other expenses results primarily from the decrease in the accrual for professional fees and miscellaneous accruals and the payment of certain estimated taxes and accrued liabilities subsequent to January 31, 2004.

 The decrease in deferred revenues results primarily from the recognition of revenue related to maintenance billings to customers recorded prior to revenue recognition.